mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 }
 ```

-Lets go over what this component is doing:
+A quick review of what this component is doing:

 1) Inherits from InputBase of type string because this is a text input
 2) Declares an input of type text, and passes the label as an id